Observation of geometric phases in quantum erasers: Experiments

 \subsection{Observation of Pancharatnam phase and its nonlinearity}

 In order to observe the variation of the Pancharatnam phase with respect to $\theta_1$ and $\theta_2$, we measured the displacement of the fringes.
-Figure~\ref{fig:Pancharatnam_shift} shows the fringe shift with respect to $\theta_1$.
+Figure~\ref{fig:Pancharatnam_shift} shows the fringe shift with respect to $\theta_2$ for fixed $\theta_1$.
 The light intensity of each fringe in Fig.~\ref{fig:Pancharatnam_shift} is normalized individually.
-When $\theta_2=45^\circ$, the fringe moves linearly with respect to the change in $\theta_1$ as shown in Fig.~\ref{fig:Pancharatnam_shift}(a).
-However, setting $\theta_2=9^\circ$, the fringe exhibits a quick displacement around $\theta_1=90^\circ$, as shown in Fig.~\ref{fig:Pancharatnam_shift}(b).
+When $\theta_1=45^\circ$, the fringe moves linearly with respect to the change in $\theta_2$, as shown in Fig.~\ref{fig:Pancharatnam_shift}(a).
+However, setting $\theta_1=9^\circ$, the fringe exhibits a quick displacement around $\theta_2=90^\circ$, as shown in Fig.~\ref{fig:Pancharatnam_shift}(b).

-Figure~\ref{fig:ex_pancharatnam} shows the variation of the Pancharatnam phase for several conditions.
-The points in Fig.~\ref{fig:ex_pancharatnam} indicate the experimental results, and the solid lines indicate the theoretical lines calculated using Eq.~(\ref{eq:3}).
+Figure~\ref{fig:ex_pancharatnam} shows the variation of the Pancharatnam phase with respect to $\theta_2$ for $\theta_1=45^\circ$, $30^\circ$, $18^\circ$, and $9^\circ$.
+The points in Fig.~\ref{fig:ex_pancharatnam} indicate the experimental results and the solid lines indicate the theoretical lines calculated using Eq.~(\ref{eq:3}).
 The vertical axis is the displacement of the fringe $x$ normalized by the spatial period of the fringe $\Delta x$.
-The origin of the vertical axis is determined by the position of the fringes when $\theta_1=0^\circ$ or $\theta_2=0^\circ$.
-Figure~\ref{fig:ex_pancharatnam}(a) shows the variation of the Pancharatnam phase with respect to $\theta_1$ for $\theta_2=45^\circ$, $30^\circ$, $18^\circ$, and $9^\circ$.
-All experimental results agree well with the theoretical ones.
-The gradient of the variation of the shift around $\theta_1=90^\circ$ becomes steeper as $\theta_2$ is decreased.
-This implies that the variation of the shift becomes more sensitive to the variation of the initial polarization state.
-Similarly, Fig.~\ref{fig:ex_pancharatnam}(b) shows the variation of the Pancharatnam phase with respect to $\theta_2$ for some values of $\theta_1$.
-This result also agrees well with the theoretical ones.
+The origin of the vertical axis is determined by the position of the fringes when $\theta_2=0^\circ$.
+All the experimental results agree well with the theoretical ones.
+The gradient of the variation of the shift around $\theta_2=90^\circ$ increases as $\theta_1$ is decreased.
+This implies that the variation of the shift becomes more sensitive to the variation of the last polarization state.